billdonner/qandao/README.md

 #  QANDAO - revised test app for Q20K
+- version 0.7.25 working in light mode now
-version 0.7.24 many changes, still in darkmode, out to testflight version 0.7.23 put everything into dark mode for first round testflight,start with size of 3, faceup version 0.7.22 integrate code from basic app
+- version 0.7.24 many changes, still in darkmode, out to testflight
+- version 0.7.23 put everything into dark mode for first round testflight,start with size of 3, faceup
+- version 0.7.22 integrate code from basic app

-version 0.7.21 retest testflight
+- version 0.7.21 retest testflight
 - version 0.3.20 "start in corners" option fully supported with new rules
 - version 0.3.18 general
 - version 0.3.17 fix topics, qanda picks 3, they pick 0-7 more, game log, set requires full screen,spacing of flags